quentinmit/nebula-setup/README.md

 ### conv

 Media transcoding service.
-Configuration file is optional and allows to limit service usage to perform particular action(s).
+A configuration file is optional and allows to limit service usage to perform a particular action(s).

 ### psm

 Playout storage monitor.
-One **psm** service is needed, if the site uses one or more playout channels.
+One **psm** service is needed if the site uses one or more playout channels.
 No configuration file is needed.

 ### watch